aukkawut/aukkawut.github.io/index.md

 # About me

 My name is Aukkawut Ammartayakun.
-A undergraduate student at Worcester Polytechnic Institute.
+An undergraduate student at Worcester Polytechnic Institute.
 I study Data Science and love to learn new things about DS.
 I am working on adversarial problem and statistical learning.
-More or less on the security of the intelligence system (both on how to break and how to prevent) I also interested in discussing the philosophical idea behind eastern animations (also known as, anime).
-Those things are similar to math where we can make our own world (space, per se) with our own rules (axioms, theorems, etc.) and think about how the anime world is constructed and how to break it (like how imaginary number is introduced).
-That is my goal: to make the model that understand (or explain) the world.
+More or less on the security of the intelligence system (both on how to break and how to prevent).
 I am also intereted in computer security, especially on the machine learning related one.
 I competed in some CTFs, but I did it to learn new things.
 I am cryptography and forensic guy.
 So, please don't hit me with binary exploitation or reversing questions.

 By the way, I rarely reuse my slides (i.e. use my old presentation for new presentation) for other purposes.
 Thus, most of my presentation are fresh.
+I also love teaching which is, more or less, a part of my learning progress: if you can teach for some extend and make a intuitive slides for some extend, you probably understand the concept for some extend.
+You might be surprise how many slides (on advanced topics) I have lying around not sharing.
+I mean, my future job (hopefully, if nothing goes wrong) is professor.
+I might be able to recycle (not reuse.
+Fresh, remember?) some slides for my teaching.

-If you want to quickly access my CV, please click [here](./Aukkawut_CV.pdf)
+If you want to quickly access my CV, please click [here](./Aukkawut_CV.pdf).
+This might or might not be the most up-to-date information depending on how lazy am I.

 # Education